 Terminology management is a critical and key component to ensuring optimal translation quality for all localized content.
-It is of notable importance to our Manufacturing and Automotive clients who require an exceptional level of accuracy in their technical documentation.
+It is of notable importance to our Manufacturing and Automotive clients who require an exceptional level of accuracy from their technical translation services provider.
 Key terms and client specific lexicon should be fully integrated in a technical translation workflow.

 Effective terminology management also supports our clients’ style, brand voice and tone, and maintains these points of differentiation even in technical manuals and support content.
 Any trademarks, slogans or brand names should be incorporated consistently across all published content and not siloed as “marketing” language.